 Slack != documentation.

-I get it, documentation is hard, and a struggle for almost everyone, but a lack of documentation especially in a remote environment can lead to employees sitting idle and in frustration from not being able to do their jobs.
-There should at the very least be documentation around environment setup, build processes, testing, deployment, company code standards, and migrations, environment changes, or anything that will disrupt an employee’s workflow.
+I get it, documentation is hard.
+It's a struggle for almost everyone, but a lack of documentation, especially in a remote environment, can lead to employees sitting idle and frustrated from not being able to do their jobs.
+There should, at the very least, be documentation around environment setup, build processes, testing, deployment, company code standards, migrations, environment changes, or anything that will disrupt an employee’s workflow.

 TL;DR: Documentation should always be available and up-to-date to help workers execute as autonomously as possible.

 Non-remote companies often use “butt-in-seat” as a crutch to evaluate.
-They can see employees, therefore those employees must be producing.
-Remote worker evaluations are more pure, in that they are judged on their actual work and not their appearance of working, provided the company has practical metrics in places.
-It’s important to understand:
+They can see employees; therefore, those employees must be producing.
+Remote worker evaluations are purer in that they are judged on their actual work and not their appearance of working, provided the company has practical metrics in place.
+It’s important to understand the following:

 - Who is setting evaluation metrics?

 - What is the technical expertise of management setting metrics?

 - What metrics are currently in place?

 - How can remote employees "prove" they're worth their paycheck?

 AGAIN: Remote employees can only be as successful as their environment will allow.
 Companies with remote workers will have their management practices' successes and failures magnified immensely.